 Yes.
 Probation/parole officers obtain their authority from PA Act 277, August 6, 1963 and amended by PA Act 1992-117, December 4, 1992, which states that probation/parole officers shall have the power of peace officers in the performance of their duties and shall have police powers and authority throughout the Commonwealth to arrest with or without warrant any person on probation, intermediate punishment or parole for any violation of probation, intermediate punishment or parole.

 The Accelerated Rehabilitative Disposition program is a pre-trial alternative for certain first time offenders facing disposition on a non-violent offense.
 The District Attorney's Office established the eligibility criteria and must approve the offender's application.
-(Please refer to the York County District Attorneys website for further information on the program requirements and eligibility criteria) The Adult Probation and Parole Department supervises those placed into the Program.
+The Adult Probation and Parole Department supervises those placed into the Program.
 Successful participants can earn a dismissal of the charges and are eligible for an expungement.
 Read more...

 Once your ARD case has been closed out successfully, the Probation Department will mail you a completion of your Probation letter and instructions for dismissal of the charges, along with a list of attorneys that can assist you in the dismissal process.
 You may contact your attorney or use one from the list.
 You must provide them the letter of successful completion of probation.
 The Dismissal will simply show that your case is no longer active and it has been “dismissed”.
 It will continue to show up in any Criminal History Background Check.
 To have your ARD case removed from the Criminal History Check, you must have the case “Expunged”.
 You must contact an Attorney to have this service completed.
 This service is not free, and the prices may vary with attorneys.